Hewlett Packard Enterprise (HPE)

 Reviewing a company’s long-term sales performance reveals insights into its quality.
 Even a bad business can shine for one or two quarters, but a top-tier one grows for years.

-With $34.3 billion in revenue over the past 12 months, Hewlett Packard Enterprise is a behemoth in the business services sector and benefits from economies of scale, giving it an edge in distribution.
+With $35.74 billion in revenue over the past 12 months, Hewlett Packard Enterprise is a behemoth in the business services sector and benefits from economies of scale, giving it an edge in distribution.
 This also enables it to gain more leverage on its fixed costs than smaller competitors and the flexibility to offer lower prices.
-However, its scale is a double-edged sword because it’s challenging to maintain high growth rates when you’ve already captured a large portion of the addressable market.
-To accelerate sales, Hewlett Packard Enterprise likely needs to optimize its pricing or lean into new offerings and international expansion.

-As you can see below, Hewlett Packard Enterprise grew its sales at a mediocre 4.9% compounded annual growth rate over the last five years.
-This shows it couldn’t generate demand in any major way and is a tough starting point for our analysis.
+As you can see below, Hewlett Packard Enterprise’s 5.9% annualized revenue growth over the last five years was decent.
+This shows its offerings generated slightly more demand than the average business services company, a useful starting point for our analysis.

-Looking further ahead, sell-side analysts expect revenue to grow 18.2% over the next 12 months, an improvement versus the last two years.
-This projection is eye-popping for a company of its scale and implies its newer products and services will spur better top-line performance.
+Looking further ahead, sell-side analysts expect revenue to grow 16.1% over the next 12 months, an improvement versus the last two years.
+This projection is eye-popping for a company of its scale and indicates its newer products and services will fuel better top-line performance.

 6. Operating Margin

-Analyzing the trend in its profitability, Hewlett Packard Enterprise’s operating margin decreased by 5.3 percentage points over the last five years.
+Looking at the trend in its profitability, Hewlett Packard Enterprise’s operating margin decreased by 6 percentage points over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
 Hewlett Packard Enterprise’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

 7. Earnings Per Share